vishalsaran143/sales-data-analysis/README.md

 >
 > Growth is driven by **West region**, **Technology category**, and **Copiers**
 >
+> Key findings:
-> Key finding: **Copiers is the most efficient product** (₹2,020/order), Central decline was caused by **one product crashing 79%**, and Phones decline is a **West-only strategy problem** — not a product failure
+> - **Copiers is the most efficient product** — ₹2,020 per order, 14x better than Binders
+> - **Central decline was one product crashing 79%** — not a general problem
+> - **Phones decline is West-only** — East grew 69% in same period
+> - **Copiers is Spring-driven** — Fall has 3x untapped potential
 >
-> Fixing these 3 root causes can push growth significantly higher
+> Fixing these 4 root causes can push growth significantly higher